The Real Effects of Implicit Government Guarantee: Evidence from Chinese SOE Defaults

 49 Pages Posted: 15 Feb 2017 Last revised: 28 Aug 2022

-We study the effects of implicit government guarantee (IGG) on corporate investment by exploiting a series of defaults in China’s onshore bond markets by state-owned enterprises (SOEs) starting in 2015.
-We find that SOEs reduce their investments by 2.4% of book assets, on average, relative to propensity-score matched non-SOEs in the periods after the first SOE default.
-The investment reduction concentrates among SOEs with more severe agency problems.
-SOEs experience more positive market reactions to acquisition announcements after the default events.
-Our findings suggest that the reduction of IGG alleviates the soft budget constraint problem and disciplines SOE managers.
+We study the effects of implicit government guarantee (IGG) on Chinese state-owned enterprises (SOEs).
+We find that SOEs reduce their investments by 2.4% of book assets, on average, relative to matched non-SOEs after the first SOE default in China’s onshore bond markets in 2015.
+The investment reduction concentrates among SOEs that are financially constrained, yet SOEs financed by large state banks are hardly affected.
+Bondholders require more stringent default protection in newly issued SOE bonds.
+We also find that the investment reduction is more pronounced for SOEs with severe agency problems and SOEs experience more positive market reactions to acquisition announcements after 2015.
+Our results suggest that the reduction in IGG has confounding effects on Chinese firms.
+Although the weakening of IGG may help mitigate overinvestment, it exacerbates financial constraints of those with limited access to alternative sources of financing.

 Suggested Citation: Suggested Citation